exhu/miod/docs/implementation.rst

 Identifiers
 ~~~~~~~~~~~

-*Qualified* -- dot-separated fully qualified, used as type names, module names,
+*Qualified* -- dot-separated ('::') fully qualified, used as type names,
-in expressions.
+module names, in expressions.

 *Clean IDs* -- identifiers without dots, used in var, const, proc, type
 declarations.

-TODO: limit dot to member-access only operation.
-Use '::' or anything else
-for name qualification.